AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ## View, filter, and search locations

-The Location manager allows you to view any locations that you created.
-System administrators can view locations created by all users.
+The Location manager allows you to view any locations that you created or any that are shared with the organization.
+System administrators can view locations created by all users, regardless of whether they are shared.

 1. To access the Locations manager in Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**.